avoutic/web-framework/MIGRATE.md

 * Move Validator classes to Validation\Validator
 * Renamed EntityInterface to Entity
 * Renamed TaskInterface to Task
-* StoredValues replaced with StoredValuesService
+* StoredValues replaced with StoredValuesService with new interface
 * StoredUserValues and StoredUserValuesFactory replaced with StoredUserValuesService with new interface

 ### Internal changes